okta/okta-oidc-js/packages/okta-angular/README.md

 ```

 ## Use the Access Token
-When your users are authenticated, your Vue application has an access token that was issued by your Okta Authorization server.
+When your users are authenticated, your Angular application has an access token that was issued by your Okta Authorization server.
 You can use this token to authenticate requests for resources on your server or API.
 As a hypothetical example, let's say you have an API that provides messages for a user.
 You could create a `MessageList` component that gets the access token and uses it to make an authenticated request to your server.

 Here is what the Angular component could look like for this hypothetical example: